synchronoss/nio-multipart/README.md

 The *PartBodyByteStoreFactory* is providing to the parser the *ByteStore* where to store the part body.
 The *DefaultPartBodyByteStoreFactory* is using the *DeferredFileByteStore*, where data is kept in memory until a certain threshold is reached.
 If the threshold is reached, the memory is cleared and the data is stored into a temporary file.
-This approach allows to limit the creation of temporary files (hence disk IO traffic) if the part body is small (for example if it's a form field)
+This approach allows to limit the creation of temporary files (hence disk IO traffic) if the part body is small (for example if it is a form field)
 The default value is 10kb and it can be adjusted based on the amount of memory available and/or the traffic model.
 If the value is set to 0 (or negative number) it means that no memory will be used and a temporary file will always be created.